 On the other hand, the analytical part of designing websites requires solutions like Hotjar, CrazyEgg, Google Analytics, and Google Optimize to get valuable data.

-Most web designers will follow brand websites, newsletters, and other sources of latest web design trends, standards, and best practices.
+Most web designers will follow brand websites, newsletters, and other sources of latest website design trends, standards, and best practices.
 Platforms like Dribbble, Behance, and even Pinterest are great sources of inspiration as well.

 Web Designer’s Skills